zhoujiahui01/DeepEnzyme_Score/README.md

 ## Step 5: TerDockin (optional)

-For specific systems, such as the sesquiterpene synthase mentioned in the references, Prebuilt structures can serve as structural module references for Boltz2.
+For specific systems, such as the sesquiterpene synthases in the example case, Prebuilt structures can serve as structural module references for Boltz2.
 One example is using [TerDockin](https://docs.rosettacommons.org/docs/latest/Terpene-docking) to construct the multi-ligand complex for terpene synthases.

 The TerDockin script can be found in the example folder.